 4.1 Relationship with other core specifications

-The present document is a single-RAT specification for an IAB_DU and IAB-MT, covering RF characteristics and minimum performance requirements [and RRM requirements for the IAB_MT].
+The present document is a single-RAT specification for an IAB_DU and IAB-MT, covering RF characteristics and minimum performance requirements and RRM requirements for the IAB_MT.
 Conducted and radiated core requirements are defined for the IAB node architectures and IAB node types defined in subclause 4.3.

 The applicability of each requirement is described in clause 4.6.